Technical Information – FF ELMAX Core

 Hardening

-Hardening is necessary to reach full corrosion resistance and the final hardness of the steel.
-We recommend hardening the steel by heat treatment professionals using vacuum technology like Bodycote.
+Hardening is essential to achieve full corrosion resistance and the final hardness of the steel.
+The steel has to be hardened by a professional company using vacuum technology like Bodycote.
 Recommended hardening process:

 • Preheating temperature 600-850 °C / 1112-1562°F